 Sharp changes are afoot throughout the globe.
 Demographics are shifting, technology is advancing at unprecedented rates, and these changes are being felt everywhere.
 How should we develop strategies to deal with this emerging new world?
 We can begin by understanding it.

-As China and the United States enter a “new era,” in which rivalry and confrontation are starting to extend across all dimensions of this bilateral relationship, artificial intelligence (AI) has emerged as a new focus of competition, while also providing opportunities for continued cooperation.
-Despite and beyond the hype, AI technologies are increasingly recognized as of strategic significance to the future of economic development and military modernization.
-As such, it is hardly surprising that the United States and China have highly prioritized AI, though taking quite different approaches to policy.
+As China and the United States enter a new era, in which rivalry and confrontation are starting to extend across all dimensions of this bilateral relationship, artificial intelligence (AI) has emerged as a new frontier of strategic competition.
+Evidently, nations worldwide recognize the strategic significance of AI technologies to the future of economic development and military modernization.
+As such, it is hardly surprising that the United States and China have prioritized AI, though taking quite different approaches to policy.

 After nearly four decades as the “factory of the world,”China today is stepping into a new role in the global economy: as a hub for innovative applications of artificial intelligence.According to one recent study by PriceWaterhouseCoopers, of the $15.7 trillion in global wealth AI is expected to generate by 2030, a full $7 trillion will occur in China alone.